easegress-io/easegress/doc/faascontroller.md

 * `Active`: Easegress's FaaSFunction will be `active` not matter there are requests or not.   **Easegress will only route ingress traffic to FaaSProvider when the function is in the `active` state.**

 * `Inactive`: Stopping function execution by calling FaaSController's `stop` RESTful API and it will run into `inactive`.
-Updating function's spec for image URL or else fields, or deleting function also need to stop it first.
+Updating function's spec for image URL or other fields, or deleting function also need to stop it first.

 * `Failed`: The function will be turned into `failed` states during the runtime checking.
 If it's about some configuration error, e.g., wrong docker image URL, we can detect this failure by function's `status` message and then update the function's spec by calling RESTful API.
-If it's about some temporal failure caused by FaaSProvider, the function will turn into the `initial` state after FaaSProvider recovered.
+If it's about some temporal failure caused by FaaSProvider, the function will turn into the `initial` state after FaaSProvider is recovered.

 ```
                                   +---------------+     start succ                  +---------------+